How to Select a Care Agency

 - How often does your agency bill for services?

-- Will your agency bill my LTC insurance company directly?
+- Will your agency bill my long-term care insurance company directly?

 - Does the agency have references or satisfaction reports for itself and staff?